madeofpendletonwool/PinePods/README.md

 #### Admin User Info

 First of all, the USERNAME, PASSWORD, FULLNAME, and EMAIL vars are your details for your default admin account.
 This account will have admin credentials and will be able to log in right when you start up the app.
 Once started you'll be able to create more users and even more admins but you need an account to kick things off on.
-If you don't specify credentials in the compose file it will create an account with a random password for you but I would recommend just creating one for yourself.
+If you don't specify credentials in the compose file it will prompt you to create an account before first login.

 #### Note on the Search API

 Let's talk quickly about the searching API.
 This allows you to search for new podcasts and it queries either itunes or the podcast index for new podcasts.
-The podcast index requires an api key while itunes does not.
-If you'd rather not mess with the api at all simply set the API_URL to the one below.
+It also allows for searching youtube channels via the Google Search API.
+The podcast index and Google Search require an api key while itunes does not.
+If you'd rather not mess with the api at all simply set the API_URL to the one below, however, know that Google implements a limit per day on youtube searches and the search api that I maintain below hits it's limit pretty quick.
+So if you're a big youtube user you might want to host your own.

 ```
 SEARCH_API_URL: 'https://search.pinepods.online/api/search'